nsarode/llm_rag_chatbot/Readme.md

 This repo contains code examples of using LangChain.
 The material follows and extends from [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/)

-The tutorial needs at minimum a basic understanding of the following concepts and technologies,
+The tutorial assumes you have *at minimum* a basic understanding of the following concepts and technologies,
 - Large language models (LLMs) and prompt engineering
 - Text embeddings and vector databases
 - Graph databases and Neo4j